AshAbb1512/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Building A Docker Container

 docker build -t  backend-flask ./backend-flask

 ## Run A Container
+##  Use port mapping
+Port mapping is a feature in Docker that allows you to 'expose' a specific service running on a particular port of the host machine to a Docker container.Suppose I have a web server running on your host machine on port 4567.
+To make this service accessible to a Docker container, I can map port 4567 of the host to port 4567 of the container.
+This is achieved using the following command:

 docker run --rm -p 4567:4567 -it backend-flask